NSABATIEN/kasai_central_anopheles_distribution/README.md

 # **Vic’s Roadmap objective 1**

-This roadmap outlines the key steps to be completed for Objective 1, which focuses on geospatial modeling of malaria vector species distribution across Kasaï-Central in Democratic Republic of the Congo
+This roadmap outlines the key steps to be completed for Objective 1, which focuses on the development of a granular geospatial model of malaria vector species based on indoor household entomological collections across Kasaï-Central in Democratic Republic of the Congo

 ## **Step 1 : Load packages (*done*)**